muhammad2033/DataAnalysis_With_MachineLearning/README.md

 # Data analysis With Machine Learning
-Here I have practised about two datasets with thier streamlit's codes
+Here I have practised on two datasets with thier streamlit's codes
 1) Titanic Dataset
 2) Heart Attack Rate

-I have created two projects of machine Learning.
+I have created two projects of machine Learning as well.
 Firstly, I did some data analysis on the given dataset , then I trained the model on the Machine Learning algortihms , such as;
 LogisticRegrssion , DecisionTree, RandomForest and GredientBoosting.
 So many I could Use...